 More information.
-For more information on what is included in your gross estate and the allowable deductions, see Form 706 and its instructions.
+For more information on what is included in your gross estate and the allowable deductions, see Form 706 and Form 706-NA and their instructions.

 Applying the Unified Credit to Estate Tax

 Basically, any unified credit not used to eliminate gift tax can be used to eliminate or reduce estate tax.
 However, to determine the unified credit used against the estate tax, you must complete Form 706.